AB2212/ab2212.github.io/_posts/2020-04-24-Introduction to Evolution Strategy.md

 #### Ending note

 ES are very simple to implement and don't require gradients.
-Just by injecting noise into our parameters we are able to search for the best parameters.
+Just by injecting noise into our parameters we are able to search the parameter space.
 Even though we have solved it for a supervised problem for the ease of understanding, it is more suited for Reinforcement learning scenarios where one has to estimate the gradient of the expected reward by sampling.

 **References and further reading**: